When to visit the vet?

 -

 Which cats are most often affected by cardiogenic shock?
-Cats with existing heart conditions, older cats, and certain breeds like Maine Coon and Ragdoll may have a higher risk.
-Genetic predispositions also play a role.
+Cats with existing heart disease, older cats, and certain breeds such as Maine Coon and Ragdoll may be at higher risk.
+Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. also plays a role.

 -